the1mason/mdpost/README.md

 There's a lot of hardcoded variables including templates, menu items, titles and other things.
 If you ACTUALLY want to use it, you can rebuild it for yourself.

+## How to run?
+Download source code, modify it if you want.
+Run using `dotnet run --project <path>`.
+If you want to compile it, use `dotnet publish` command.

 ## Creating first post
 - Create folder called "posts" in the same place where binaries located (/bin/posts)